- Why Research

 Aggressive treatments aimed at reducing the risk of breast cancer recurrence such as chemotherapy can be difficult for patients to endure.
 Unfortunately, there are limited ways to help determine which patients benefit the most from chemotherapy, so some patients receive therapy they don’t need.
 Drs.
 Fornier and Biganzoli are investigating how metabolites found in the blood of breast cancer patients could allow doctors to more precisely identify those who require aggressive treatments like chemotherapy and those who can avoid them.

 Full Research Summary

 Research area: Seeking biomarkers that would help identify women with early breast cancer who are more likely to have their cancer return after surgery.

 Impact: Approximately 25 percent of patients with early stage breast cancer will be diagnosed with metastatic breast cancer.
 Recurrence is a serious clinical challenge, in part because doctors have limited tools that predict which patients are at the greatest risk of relapse—information that would help guide treatment.
 Drs.
 Fornier and Biganzoli’s study of metabolites (the molecules that occur as a result of cell activity) which would allow doctors to better identify those who require aggressive treatments, such as chemotherapy, and those who can avoid them.
 The results of their studies will potentially lead to refinements in risk assessment and help personalize treatment.

 Current investigation: The team has launched a prospective study that aims to test whether metabolomic analysis of blood can further refine the risk prediction of the genomic assay OncotypeDX® in patients with early hormone receptor-positive, HER2-negative breast cancer.

 Dr. Monica Fornier is an Associate Member at the Breast Medicine Service of Memorial Sloan Kettering Cancer Center and Assistant Professor at Weil Cornell Medical College.
 She specializes in the treatment of breast cancer.
-She is also an Assistant Professor at the Weill Medical College of Cornell University, New York Presbyterian Hospital
+She is also an Associate Professor at the Weill Medical College of Cornell University, New York Presbyterian Hospital